PedroHConrado/rick-morty/README.md

 ---

-Feito com 💜 by Rocketseat 👋🏻 [Participe da nossa comunidade](https://discord.gg/gKUVrzrPrU)
+Feito com 💜 by Pedro Conrado